 Now we know how ideal beams behave we are ready to look at their serious musical relatives, the xylophone and marimba.
 Each note of these instruments has a bar of wood or metal, supported in some way at points roughly a quarter of the way in from each end.
 When you tap the bar, you hear a sound that should be perceived as having a definite musical pitch.
 The bars for different notes have different sizes: longer bars for the lower notes, shorter ones for higher notes.

 Toy xylophones use uniform metal bars very much like the idealised theory we saw in section 3.2.
 Is a toy xylophone “musical”?
 Well, up to a point.
 The notes of these toys have rectangular metal bars, which will fall somewhere between the idealised “beam” and “plate”.
 The various sound examples in the previous section showed that a plate can easily become extremely unmusical, but a beam is better.
 The sound of both was improved by using a softer hammer.
-The explanation of all this is that none of the overtone frequencies are “tuned” to be harmonics of the fundamental, so their sounds tend to detract from any sense of definite pitch based on the fundamental.
+The explanation of all this is that none of the overtone frequencies are “tuned” to be in harmonic relations with each other, so their sounds tend to detract from any sense of definite pitch based on the fundamental.

-There are two things we can do about that.
-The simple approach is to arrange things so that the fundamental is much louder than any of the overtones.
+Getting back to the sound of a vibrating beam, there are two things we can do to encourage a listener to hear a definite pitch.
+The simple approach is to arrange things so that one overtone, usually the fundamental, is much louder than any of the overtones.
 This can be done by using a soft hammer, but the grown-up xylophone and marimba enhance this effect by using resonators.
-A suitably tuned tube is placed under each bar, to enhance the sound radiated at the fundamental frequency.
+As can be seen in Fig. 1, a suitably tuned tube is placed under each bar, to enhance the sound radiated at the fundamental frequency.
 We will see in Chapter 4 how such resonators work.
 You can directly hear the effect of these resonators in the vibraphone, which has a set of rotating vanes in the tubes so that the resonant effect is modulated in and out in a regular way.

 But there is a third thing a skilled maker can do by careful undercutting: they can bring the ratio of the first two natural frequencies of the bar close to a whole number.
 Recall that in the ideal beam this ratio was 2.76.
 We will see shortly that symmetrical undercutting around the middle of the bar allows you make this ratio bigger, but not easily to make it smaller.
 So well-tuned marimba and xylophone bars have this ratio adjusted to be close to 3 or, much more commonly, 4.
 The examples shown in Fig. 2 all have enough undercutting to produce 4:1 tuning.